-A qualified professional should perform a formal maintenance inspection no later than 36 months or after 200 hours (including ground handling), whichever is sooner.
-Subsequent inspections should be carried out every 24 months or 150 hours (including ground handling), whichever is sooner.
+- 36 months or after 150 hours (including ground handling), whichever is sooner - subsequent inspections should be carried out every 24 months or 100 hours (including ground handling), whichever is sooner

 Ground handling time must be at least doubled when calculating the total hours of use because of the increased wear and tear on the glider.

-If you ground handle frequently or fly in harsh conditions, we recommend a biannual check.
-It is your responsibility as a pilot to ensure that your wing is airworthy at all times.
+If you use the Fuse 3 in harsh conditions (sand, dust, stones etc.), we recommend a biannual check.